semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 Important points to keep in mind when presenting data as a bar chart:

 - Always start the Y-axis from zero.
 - The axes should be clear to the user from the chart name.
-However, in cases where the chart name is not enough, you can denote the axes.
+However, in cases where the chart name isn’t enough, you can denote the axes.
 - Don't use too many colors to represent categories.
 One color or shades of one color is enough.
 However, you can always highlight a category if necessary.

 @## Appearance

 If you have two categories of values, you can place them next to each other – this makes it easier to track the trend of each of them.
-If there are more than two categories of values, represent the data as a different chart type (e.g., a stacked bar chart).
+If there are more than two categories of values, represent the data as a different chart type (for example, a stacked bar chart).

 > It is recommended to make a minimum 20% margin between a group of columns.
 This is necessary so that the data does not turn into mess.